ESA-Ariel Data Challenge NeurIPS 2022: Introduction to exo-atmospheric studies and presentation of the Atmospheric Big Challenge (ABC) Database: Conclusions

 \section{Conclusions}

-To support the 3$^\text{rd}$ instalment of the Ariel Data Challenge, accepted as part of the NeurIPS Conference\footnote{\url{https://neurips.cc/Conferences/2022/CompetitionTrack}}, we present here the publicly available ABC Database (\url{https://doi.org/10.5281/zenodo.6770103}).
-This paper introduces, for a non expert community, the basic physical and chemical processes involved in the creation of such database, describes the utilised tools\footnote{The main simulation code, TauREx\,3, is open-source and publicly available at: \url{https://github.com/ucl-exoplanets/TauREx3_public}}, and clearly states the adopted hypothesis.
+We present here the publicly available ABC Database (\url{https://doi.org/10.5281/zenodo.6770103}), an database of atmospheric forward and inverse models dedicated to the development of Machine Learning approaches in the field of exoplanets.
+In this paper, we introduces, for a non expert community, the basic physical and chemical processes involved in the creation of such database, describing the utilised tools\footnote{The main simulation code, TauREx\,3, is open-source and publicly available at: \url{https://github.com/ucl-exoplanets/TauREx3_public}}, and clearly stating the adopted hypothesis.
 The constructed set includes about 105,887 forward models and 26,109 atmospheric retrievals from conventional sampling techniques, and should serve as a community asset to explore novel techniques to solve the inverse problem of retrieving chemical composition from spectroscopic data.
-With this effort, we hope to facilitate the development and adoption of ML solutions to a pressing issue for the next -generation of space telescopes.
+This database was used to support the 3$^\text{rd}$ instalment of the Ariel Data Challenge, conducted as part of the NeurIPS Conference\footnote{\url{https://neurips.cc/Conferences/2022/CompetitionTrack}}, which led to new innovative ML-based solutions to infer posterior distributions from Ariel spectra.
+With this effort, and with future updates of this permanent database, we hope to facilitate the development and adoption of ML solutions to a pressing issue for the next -generation of space telescopes.